Simulation Based Learning

 In simulation-based learning, students interact either virtually, or in a face–to–face environment, with a simulation of a real-world event.
 The simulation creates a safe environment through which mistakes can be made, without consequence, to allow students to understand the implications of decisions they make in effecting future events.

-To understand when best to use simulation-based learning, it’s best to run some focus groups with students and explore any common issues in their understanding of a topic.
-Two places this approach can be used are when either:
+To understand when best to use simulation-based learning, it’s best to run some focus groups with students and explore any common issues in their understanding of a topic or its application in ‘real life’.

 Two good examples of this can be found in the disparate disciplines of Physics and Law.

 In experimental Physics, students often struggle to understand concepts such as Newtonian Force or electron flow in circuits.
-This is because these concepts are invisible, with only their outcomes being visible (e.g. the motion of a thrown ball, or the light coming on when you turn the light switch).
-Simulations can help with this, by utilising video–based approaches where students can interact and change the parameters of the interaction and through introducing a layer which makes visible the invisible.
+This is because these concepts are invisible, with only their outcomes being visible (e.g. the motion of a thrown ball, or the light coming on when you press the light switch).
+Simulations can help with this by providing students environments with which they can interact, changing the parameters and viewing layers which makes visible the invisible.
 In these simulations, students can see what happens if they change the current within a circuit or change the angle at which a ball is thrown.

 Best Practice Tips